ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588-C_User_Hardware_Manual.md

 **Note:**

-**1**. **When undertaking independent design, it is crucial to ensure proper power sequencing during power-up;** **2.
-For the device selection and external layout of the buck - boost chip, you need to refer to the corresponding chip manual to ensure a good power supply loop.**
+- **When undertaking independent design, it is crucial to ensure proper power sequencing during power-up;**
+- **For the device selection and external layout of the buck - boost chip, you need to refer to the corresponding chip manual to ensure a good power supply loop.**

 #### 3.5.2 Reset and Startup/Shutdown Signal